thegail/swift-db/README.md

 An invalid transaction must fail, and may never leave the database in an invalid or corrupted state.

+SwiftDB achieves correctness by cancelling a transaction if an error occurs or an invalid write is attempted.
+This cancellation is equivalent to if the client had called `(close)`.

 ### Isolation

 Concurrently executed transactions must be serializable: the outcome of the